 The Casady Dare to Dream Team will be showcasing their personal projects as described in their proposal.
 The YAC sponsor, Mrs. Carmen Clay has also prepared a PP of service experiences promoted at Casady by its service-learning council, YAC (Youth Active in the Community), faculty, and administration.
 YAC's mission is to participate in the community to improve lives.
 The Casady Service-Learning Program's mission is to "Empower entrepreneurs of peace and social change".
 View "The Infinitive Paths to Peace, What is Yours?
 Powepoint that will accompany the Dare to Dream Team Showcase here.
 The team will also feature a t-shirt quilt of service projects as a table cover.

 Cooper Lindstrom will showcase her advocacy to stop bullying through kindness.
-She started her Kindness Chain Reaction inspired by Rachel's Challenge in the Middle Division as an eight grader.
+She started her Kindness Chain Reaction inspired by Rachel's Challenge in the Middle Division as an eighth grader.
 Before Random Acts of Kindness Week, Cooper presented her project at chapel and motivated peers and faculty to "catch acts of kindness they observed and write them on rectangular pieces of paper."
 Cooper has been creating a chain of kindness acts with those strips in the month of February.
 Senior Nicole Jia, Miss America, Outstanding Teen,connected her National Kindness Day Activity to Cooper's kindness initiative.
 In its second year at the Upper Division, Nicole promoted sending kindness grams with kindness messages and lollipops to peers to celebrate the day.
 The service-learning program placed mints at faculty mailboxes to thank them for their help and kindness with Upper Division service projects.
 Nicole is also promoting the Warm Project for the second consecutive year.
 Each grade will make blankets which will be delivered to Positive Tomorrows when finished.
 Nicole's platform is #be selfless.
 Nicole is theofficial National Teen Goodwill Ambassador for Children’s Miracle Network Hospitals, a non-profit organization dedicated to saving and improving the lives of children by raising funds for children’s hospitals.
 Casady's Student Council Project, in its third year will be an April Walk-A-Thon with proceeds benefiting Children's Hospital.
 Cooper and Nicole's focused on Kindness in the month of February inspired, Lower Division faculty, Mrs. Megan Thompson who created the LD Garden of Kindness Bulletin Board.
 Children from 1st to 4th grade are adding their blooming flowers of kindness to the beautiful bulletin board which will be displayed at the Lower Division during the ISAS Arts Festival.

 Mason Thomas will showcase her "Peace Silhouettes" project.
 Mason had an out of the box idea when she was at the Primary Division and observed the children's decorations for their World Banquet.
 The children decorated small cardboard figures to represent people around the world participating at their world banquet.
 At the end of the school year 2015-2016, Mason requested the purchase of materials to decorated figures as people from around the world and place them on buildings to have a visual connection to our world's diversity like we did with world religions in the previous year.
 In the month of August, Casady Upper Division art classes, Casady After School Care, Stanley Hupfeld Academy at Western Village, and Boys and Girls Club Art Classes received the materials requested by Mason and decorated multicultural cardboard silhouettes following the chapel theme for this school year, "I AM".
 Mason created murals with the silhouettes at every Upper Division building during Peace Week-11 Days of Global Unity (9/11-9/21, 2016).